How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 After running the above command, your problem will be resolved for sure, but expect some issues due to the missing dependency.

-Check Held Pacakge and Unhold
+Check Held Package and Unhold

 This error can also happen if you have held certain libraries, utilities, or applications from being installed, removed, or updated to the latest version.